qupath/qupath-extension-instanseg/README.md

 Development setup:

-- Clone Alan's qupath fork https://github.com/alanocallaghan/qupath
-  - If you have the main qupath repo cloned already, you could add it as a remote `git add remote alan git@github.com:alanocallaghan/qupath.git && git fetch alan`
-  - If you want to make a fresh clone, then continue, the following instructions should still work
-  - Switch to branch `instanseg`
-    - If you added a remote, then `git checkout instanseg`
 - Clone this repo in the same directory as qupath, eg
   - `git clone git@github.com:qupath/qupath-extension-instanseg.git`
 - Enter the qupath folder `cd qupath`